 Avoid lengthy gaps between contracts

 Mortgage lenders do not like risk, and if you have gaps longer than 6 weeks between contracts, or if your company accounts aren’t reasonably consistent over a period of time, this may count against you.
 Often, a lender will take an average of your past 2 or 3 years’ accounts (if you’ve been contracting for a while).
 If your most recent year’s net profit is significantly lower than previously, however, they may opt to use the most recent accounts as a basis for working out how much they are prepared to lend you.

 Do some basic research before you apply

-It is sensible to at least research the fundamentals of mortgage borrowing before you approach a broker, so that you have realistic expectations.
+It is sensible to at least research the fundamentals of mortgage borrowing before you approach a broker so that you have realistic expectations.
 There are many different products available – from tracker and discounted rates to offset mortgages.
 You should also find out the difference between fixed and variable rates, and other common mortgage-related jargon.

 Will your lender allow overpayments?